-With a couple of my employees it has changed their relationship to their work, how they bring ‘themselves’ to work and how they respect and understand who they are and why they do what they do.
+With a couple of my employees, it has entirely changed their relationship to their work, how they bring ‘themselves’ to their projects and how they respect and understand who they are and why they do what they do.

-To this end, I am very pleased with the programs being offered by The Inner Activist, and when asked by my colleagues I am complimentary and highly recommend them.
+To this end, I am very pleased with the programs being offered by The Inner Activist, and when asked by my colleagues I highly recommend them.

 Like a lot of non-profit organizations, Sierra Club’s staff experience huge demands on their time.
 There is always too much to do and it is all super important.
-In addition they earn a limited salary and have limited benefits, so to support them to experience the Inner Activist approach to transformation is key - to their performance at work as well as and to becoming effective leaders in their personal life.
+In addition they earn a limited salary and have limited benefits, so to support them to experience the Inner Activist approach to transformation is key, to their performance at work as well as and to becoming effective leaders in their personal lives.

 I take my hat off to The Inner Activist.
 I have no hesitancy in Sierra Club staff taking the time to attend one of their courses - and the fact that they have a generous bursary program helps a great deal as well.